RJPearson94/terraform-provider-twilio/docs/data-sources/autopilot_task_samples.md

 - `assistant_sid` - (Mandatory) The SID of the assistant the samples are associated with
 - `task_sid` - (Mandatory) The SID of the task the samples are associated with
+- `language` - (Optional) Search for all samples which have the language specified

 ## Attributes Reference